d4weed/gfw-article/blog.md

 ![](animation.gif)

 <a href="globalfishingwatch.org/">GlobalFishingWatch</a> is a free and global monitoring system for citizens, journalists, NGOs, governments, fishermen and seafood suppliers.
-It's <a href="https://www.youtube.com/watch?v=uVpwBzFnxI8">"going to make illegal fishing much harder"</a>, by providing access to detailed information about over 150,000 fishing vessels over the last 4 years.
+It's <a href="https://www.youtube.com/watch?v=uVpwBzFnxI8">"going to change the way illegal fishing is done"</a>, by providing access to detailed information about over 150,000 fishing vessels over the last 4 years.

 Where is this data coming from? <a href="http://www.economist.com/news/briefing/21722629-oceans-face-dire-threats-better-regulated-fisheries-would-help-getting-serious-about">This article</a> from The Economist sums it up neatly: